houseabsolute/ubi/README.md

                                      --project or --url will be checked for gitlab.com.
-If this contains any other domain _or_ if it does not have a domain at all, then the default is GitHub. [possible values: github, gitlab, codeberg]
+If this contains any other domain _or_ if it does not have a domain at all, then the default is GitHub. [possible values: github, gitlab, forgejo]
       --api-base-url <api-base-url>  The the base URL for the forge site's API.
-This is useful for testing or if you want to operate against an Enterprise version of GitHub, GitLab or Codeberg.
+This is useful for testing or if you want to operate against an Enterprise version of GitHub, GitLab or Forgejo.
 This should be something like `https://github.my-corp.example.com/api/v4`.
   -v, --verbose                      Enable verbose output.
   -d, --debug                        Enable debugging output.